 The topic you wish to research must be put forward in a dissertation prospectus.
 This is a bit like the research proposal submitted as part of a PhD application in some other countries.
 You will produce an essay outlining your intended project, methodology and outcomes as well as a bibliography situating your proposal within current scholarship.

-Some programs will expect you to present your prospectus and defend your ideas.
+Some programmes will expect you to present your prospectus and defend your ideas.
 This is a bit like the MPhil upgrade that takes place early in a UK PhD.
 The difference is that you will be examined on your proposal, rather than on a sample of your research or thesis.

 From here on a US PhD looks much more like a conventional research doctorate.
 You will be assigned a committee of supervisors (usually referred to as ‘advisors’) whose interests and expertise align with your topic.
 One of your committee will probably be designated as your principal advisor or dissertation director.
 They will support you as you carry out research, gather results and write up your findings.

 Other development activities may continue to take place alongside your research.
-Some programs expect students to carry out teaching and administrative work and / or to submit an academic article for publication in a peer-reviewed journal.
+Some programmes expect students to carry out teaching and administrative work and / or to submit an academic article for publication in a peer-reviewed journal.

 Eventually you will complete your dissertation, along with other requirements, and submit your work for examination.

 American PhDs are much more like taught degrees than the research-focussed doctorates offered in other countries.
-You will need to pass regular assessments in order to progress with your program and eventually defend your dissertation.
+You will need to pass regular assessments in order to progress with your programme and eventually defend your dissertation.

 Most universities in the USA simply award the standard PhD (or Ph.D.) as an academic doctorate.
 This qualification is equivalent to PhDs in other countries, though an American PhD graduate will normally have completed many additional classes and activities in addition to producing a dissertation.

-Some programs award professional doctorates such as the DBA (Doctor of Business Administration) and EdD (Doctor of Education).
+Some programmes award professional doctorates such as the DBA (Doctor of Business Administration) and EdD (Doctor of Education).
 These usually include very specific practical projects and case studies in addition to academic classes and dissertation research.

 Other types of ‘doctoral’ qualification are available to students seeking to qualify for regulated professions such as law or medicine.
 These JD (Doctor of Laws) and MD (Doctor of Medicine) degrees are organised very differently to academic doctorates and don’t normally qualify students for legal or medical practice in other countries.
 They are not recommended for international students unless you definitely intend to live and work in the USA.